 The Arcobaleno Arc could've been great, if it wasn't for its premature ending.

 Mukuro and Hibari never got their rematch despite the build up.
-They do get to fight again in one of the anime's filler arcs, but it's cut short by Tsuna's intervention.
+They do get to fight again in one of the anime's filler arcs, but it's cut short by Tsuna's intervention, which only occurs in an anime exclusive filler arc.

 Uncanny Valley: Bermuda's true form resembles a doll whose proportions are too unbalanced.
 His eyes are too large for his baby like face, has a nose that is practically nonexistent and has the arms of a bodybuilder attached to an adolescent body.